ubclaunchpad/ubclaunchpad.com/CONFIGURING.md

 Be wary of the image size!
 Large images load slowly and can directly impact the experience of using the website.

 Note that in some cases, if you use the gif or similar format, provided images *can* be animated, which looks pretty cool in the right situations!

+## Verifying Changes

+When you open a pull request, [Netlify will automatically deploy a preview website for us](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/CONTRIBUTING.md#deployment), where we can verify the output of a configuration change.

+To check how changes look locally, refer to the [contribution guide](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/CONTRIBUTING.md).

 <br />